Why an Instagram bio is 150 characters of real estate

 The bio field on your Instagram profile is the first thing a new visitor reads after your handle, your display name, and your profile picture.
 It has exactly 150 characters to do three jobs at once: say who you are, say what you offer, and give one reason to follow.
 Every word has to carry weight.

-Most people burn the bio on a single run-on sentence because the Instagram app does not let you type a real newline on the intermediate edit screen - hit return and nothing happens.
-That's a UI quirk, not a platform limit.
-Line breaks are allowed in stored bios; you just need to paste them in.
-This tool composes your bio line-by-line in a form that preserves the breaks when you copy, so you can get a clean, structured three- or four-line bio without fighting the app.
+Most bios burn all 150 characters on a single run-on sentence, because the Instagram app doesn't let you type a real newline on the edit screen.
+That's a UI quirk, not a platform limit - line breaks are allowed in stored bios, you just need to paste them in.
+A three- or four-line bio with one idea per line scans faster than a wall of text, and a visitor who scans is a visitor who keeps reading.

 Emojis and templates